bruce-wh-li/devsecops-tools/tekton/README.md

 *Builds a Dockerfile and deploys the resulting image to Openshift as a deployment using [helm](https://helm.sh/docs/).
 By default, this configuration will use the helm chart located at `demo/flask-web/helm`.*

+Required: quay.io account
+Uses: helm in docker, buildah in quay
+Output : build a flask-web in quay.io image registry and deploy the flask-web in openshift

 ```yaml
 cat <<EOF | kubectl create -f -
 apiVersion: tekton.dev/v1beta1